Need to talk? Call 1800 882 436.

 What do antenatal tests cost?

 However, not all antenatal tests are covered by Medicare.
 You may need to pay an out-of-pocket cost, depending on the test and where you get it done.
-Speak to your doctor if you are worried about the cost of antenatal tests.
+Speak to your doctor or midwife if you are worried about the cost of antenatal tests.

 It's a good idea to check about the fees when you book your appointments.